The second tab in the Import area enables you to import courses into your school.

 If there is more than one school in your Schoology account (For example, Schoology District, Schoology High School, and Schoology Middle School), you’ll see a field for the School, into which you may import users.
-If you do not see this field in your import area, you may ignore this section.
+If you do not see this field in your import area, you can ignore this section.

-The school designated in this field will associate courses in your file to the selected school.
+The school designated in this field associates courses in your file to the selected school.
 Alternatively, you may add a School column in your file to associate courses to a particular school by selecting Use Import File.

 If you have selected Select Periods in the Grading Period(s) area of this screen, the grading periods listed are the grading periods you’ve created through System Settings > Grade Settings.
-The grading periods you select during this import will associate the courses in the file to all selected grading periods.
+The grading periods you select during this import associate the courses in the file to all selected grading periods.

 A note about Grading Periods and Sub-Periods

 So, if your school's grading periods include one year-long grading period, with semester-long sub-periods, like this:

 And you can map the file only to the year-long grading period in the Import screen:

 Select the XLS or CSV file that contains the course information for import.

 Update existing records

-Selecting this option will locate existing course sections by Course Code and Section Code/Section School Code, and update new information from the XLS or CSV file.
-Importing an empty column will not remove information from Schoology.
-For example, if you import a file with no course description, the update will not remove existing course descriptions from Schoology.
+Selecting this option locates existing course sections by Course Code and Section Code/Section School Code, and updates new information from the XLS or CSV file.
+Importing an empty column does not remove information from Schoology.
+For example, importing a file with no course description does not remove existing course descriptions from Schoology.

 Step 2 — Match Columns